Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     DebugMode = false

 Prefer to approach the enemy on only one side of the aircraft or not.
-Set AngleBeforeTurn positive' or negative to choose the side.
+Set AngleBeforeTurn positive or negative to choose the side.

     UsePreferredSide = false